unclecode/listen-cli/README.md

 ## 🎥 Video Tutorial

 For a detailed explanation, check out the video tutorial here: [YouTube Video](https://www.youtube.com/watch?v=5gL9Ctwmc_g).
-In this video, we walk you through the process of setting up the transcription server and using both the open-source and Groq methods.
+In this video, I walk you through the process of setting up the transcription server and using both the open-source and Groq methods.

 ## 🚀 Features